planetfederal/qgis-suite-plugin/doc/source/actions.rst

 - Dragging a GeoServer or QGIS style item onto a GeoServer layer.
 It adds the style to the list of alternative styles of the layer.
 - Dragging a QGIS style into the *Styles* element of a catalog or a catalog item itself.
 It adds the style to that catalog.
 - Dragging a QGIS style into a GeoServer layer element.
 It publishes the style to the catalog the layer belongs to, and then adds the style to the list of alternative styles of the layer.
-- Dragging a QGIS group element into a GeoServer element.
-If the element belongs to a workspace or it is a workspace itself, the group is published and all layers that do not exist in the catalog and need to be published as well, their corresponding stores will be added to that workspace.
-Otherwise, the default workspace will be used.
+- Dragging a QGIS group element into the *Groups*, *Workspaces*, *Layers* of a catalog, or the catalog item itself.
+The group is published and all layers that do not exist in the catalog and need to be published as well, their corresponding stores will be added to the default workspace.
+If dropped on a workspace item, that workspace will be used as destination.
 - Dragging a GeoServer layer item onto the *GeoWebCache layers* item of the same catalog.
 It will add the corresponding cached layer for the dragged layer.
 - Dragging a QGIS layer into a PostGIS connection or schema item.
 It will import the layer into the corresponding PostGIS database.
 The import dialog is shown before importing.
 - Draggin a PostGIS table item into a GeoServer catalog or workspace item.
 It will publish a new layer based on that table, using the item workspace or the default workspace in case of dropping onto a catalog item